subquery/subql/docs/quickstart.md

 ### Run your SubQuery Project

 All configuration that controls how a SubQuery node is run is defined in this `docker-compose.yml` file.
-For a new project that has been just initalised it you wont need to change anything here, but you can read more about the file and the settings in our [Run a Project section](./run)
+For a new project that has been just initalised it you wont need to change anything here, but you can read more about the file and the settings in our [Run a Project section](./run/indexing_query)

 Under the project directory run following command:
 ```
-docker-compose up
+docker-compose pull && docker-compose up
 ```
 It may take some time to download the required packages (`@subquery/node` and Postgres) for the first time but soon you'll see a running SubQuery node.